 Trap shooting is one specific discipline of clay target shooting.

 Trapshooting was originally developed by bird hunters looking to improve their capacity on the hunt, but the activity was fast to catch on.
 Soon even non-hunters were having a good time shooting the clay targets or even live pigeons.

-The clay targets are launched from a “house”, via a trap machine, which launches a moving clay target at various short distances and angles away from the shooter, depending on the shooters position.
+The clay targets are launched from a “house”, via a clay target thrower, which launches a moving clay target at various distances and angles away from the shooter, depending on the shooters position.

-The shooter will fire on the target after yelling “pull!”
-Regardless if the shooter shatters the target or merely clips a small corner, the target will be considered a “dead” or “lost” bird.
+The shooter will shoot at the target after calling “pull!”
+Regardless if the shooter shatters the target or merely clips a small corner, the target will be considered a “dead” bird.
 Shooters have the responsibility to keep their own score.

 This makes trapshooting different from other forms of clay shooting practices.
 The gun of choice in trapshooting is usually a 12-gauge shotgun.
-But, shooters have taken liberties to use a variety of hunting guns in the practice.
+But, shooters have expanded their skills to use a variety of hunting guns in the practice.